- Home

 Limiting Reactant

-The reactant that is completely consumed first in a reaction, determining the maximum product yield.
+The reactant that is completely consumed first in a chemical reaction, thereby determining the maximum amount of product that can be formed.

 Theoretical Yield